jryano123/Active-Directory-Homelab/Documentation/07-Creating-Linking-and-Applying-GPO.md

 #### Creating the GPO

 Created a new GPO using the Group Policy Management Console (GPMC).
+Click Create a GPO in this domain, and link it here...
 ![Create GPO](../Screenshots/07-CreateGPO.png)
+Name it: IT message
 ![GPO Name](../Screenshots/07-it-msg.png)
+Right click > IT message > Edit
 ![GPO Edit](../Screenshots/07-Edit-it-msg.png)

 ![GPO Name](../Screenshots/07-Edit-GPO.png)